CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-4.md

 ### Our stork

-For our stork, we have a column in our dataset called `ground_speed` that we are going to use to visualize the average speed of the bird within any of the bins.
+For our stork, we have a column in our dataset called `ground_spe` that we are going to use to visualize the average speed of the bird within any of the bins.
 We can use `value` and some conditions in our CartoCSS to style the marker on the map.

 PostgreSQL has many [aggregate functions](http://www.postgresql.org/docs/9.3/static/functions-aggregate.html) that return various statistical measures you might be interested in calculating.